seabbs/personal-server/README.md

  docker-compose up -d
 ```

 There should now be a shinyproxy instance at `8080` , a jenkins instance at `9090`, and an Rstudio instance at `8888`.
-All the commands seen here (using Google Cloud tools and bucket storage) have been implemented in the `set-up-server.sh` bash script.

 ## Scheduled jobs

-The Jenkins instance is used to run scheduled docker containers.
+The Jenkins instance (found at `localhost:9090`) is used to run scheduled docker containers.
 Currently these jobs are;

 - Run the [`h2o` StackOverflow Twitter bot](https://github.com/seabbs/h2o_tweets) every 15 minutes (`H/15 * * * *`) with,